It’s not easy being a mom of a 6-year-old diagnosed with early-onset Bipolar Disorder. In fact, when most people find out, they are literally shocked.

 They are even more shocked when they discover my son also has mild cerebral palsy, sensory disorder and anxiety disorder.
 I talk a lot about mental illness on my blog.
 So when I was asked to be a guest on CBC Radio One with Michelle Eliot for the “Parent Project” to speak about being a special needs mom.

 After Trace was diagnosed, something we waited a long time for, we learned that he doesn’t quite fall into the criteria for needing help from any government programs.

 That’s like saying… “Sorry but until he actually feels bad enough to commit suicide and hurt himself, there is nothing we can do, nor do we really care enough to do anything anyhow!”

 Dealing with mental health isn’t an easy thing.
 There is always a stigma attached to the disorder.
 It’s why so many people don’t come forward when help is needed.

 I speak from personal experience.
-I was 25 when I got diagnosed with Bipolar Disorder, Borderline Personality Disorder and Anxiety Disorder.
-Before that, I was just labeled as a crazy young woman who didn’t have control over her emotions.
+I was 25 when I got diagnosed with bipolar disorder.
+Before that, I was just labeled as a crazy young woman who had no control over her emotions.

 Trace is only six and already he’s shared with a classmate that he sometimes thinks of killing himself.
 You have no idea how disturbing that is for me as a mother.